jcoreNL/spring-4.3-exam-notes/README.md

     - The constructor of your proxied object will be called twice.
 This is a natural consequence of the CGLIB proxy model whereby a subclass is generated for each proxied object.
 For each proxied instance, two objects are created: the actual proxied object and an instance of the subclass that implements the advice.
 This behavior is not exhibited when using JDK proxies.
 Usually, calling the constructor of the proxied type twice, is not an issue, as there are usually only assignments taking place and no real logic is implemented in the constructor.

 ### How many advice types does Spring support.
 What are they used for?
+- **before**: Run advice before the method execution.
+- **after**: Run advice after the method execution, regardless of its outcome.
+- **after**-returning: Run advice after the method execution, only if the method completes successfully.
+- **after-throwing**: Run advice after the method execution, only if the method exits by throwing an exception.
+- **around**: Run advice before and after the advised method is invoked.

 ### What do you have to do to enable the detection of the `@Aspect` annotation?